Rhodes College: History

-Academics and reputation
+Academics

 The academic environment at Rhodes centers around small classes, faculty mentorship, and an emphasis on student research and writing.
 The average class size is 14, and the college has a 10:1 student-to-faculty ratio.
-In 2017, The Princeton Review ranked Rhodes #9 for Most Accessible Professors.
-Rhodes is featured perennially on the US News and Forbes lists of the Top 55 Liberal Arts Universities and has been hailed by Forbes as one of the Top 20 Colleges in the South.
-In US News 2020 edition, Rhodes is ranked No. 53 on its National Liberal Arts College Ranking and 28th college in the south on Forbes 2019 edition.

 Through 18 academic departments and 13 interdisciplinary programs, Rhodes offers more than 50 majors, interdisciplinary majors, minors, and academic programs.
 If students are unable to find a major that meets their specific interests, the college may allow them to design their own major that is better tailored to their goals.
 Although the college is primarily focused on undergraduate education, Rhodes also offers graduate degrees in Accounting and Urban Education.